nweiand/MLOps/README.md

 ### Workflow Orchestration Component

 Using Apache Airflow as a Workflow  Orchestration Component allows for automating tasks, such as model training.
 We have created a DAG (directed acyclical graph) fot this.
-It loads the data, creates a train-test-split and then
+It loads the data, creates a train-test-split and then trains the model.
+Apache Airflow has to be started via two CLI commands, ```apache webserver --port 8080``` and ```apache scheduler respectively```

 ### Feature Store System